 Described by some as the perfect date night spot, Bistrot La Minette serves classic French comfort food in a space that's equally upscale and comfortable.
 This is where the sophisticated Francophile can enjoy an authentic representation of the quintessential Parisian bistro experience, from the pressed tin ceiling all the way down to the open kitchen and the red banquette seating.
 So, go ahead and make date night a little more interesting by going "abroad."

 Housed within The Rittenhouse, one of Philly's most luxurious hotels, Lacroix serves stylish, contemporary American fare in a posh and elegantly-appointed dining room.
-A couple insider tips for you and yours: 1) Request a table by the window overlooking Rittenhouse Square Park, and 2) Note that Sunday brunch here is reportedly out of this world.
+Request a table by the window overlooking Rittenhouse Square Park for a little extra ambiance, and try out the Sunday brunch—it's out of this world.

 Traditional Italian cuisine is served with a side of live opera at Victor Cafe, a longtime fixture of Dickinson Street in South Philly.
-Here, servers double as trained opera singers who, every 15 to 20 minutes, erupt into song that resounds through the cozy, candlelit space.
+Here, servers double as trained opera singers who, every 15 to 20 minutes, erupt into song, filling the cozy, candlelit space.
 Listen for the bell to signal that a performance is about to begin.

 Plush, upholstered booths, embroidered pillows in sumptuous fabrics, and ambient lighting from glass lanterns set the scene for a romantic dinner at Marrakesh, your date-night escape to Morocco.
 Explore the vibrant flavors of authentic Moroccan fare (lamb tagine, couscous in the High Atlas, and more), pausing between courses to take in a hip-shaking performance from professional belly dancers.